 Liran Einav, Theresa Kuchler, Jonathan Levin, Neel Sundaresan, Sunday, September 18, 2011

 The internet has reduced dramatically the cost of varying prices, displays, and information provided to consumers.
 This column discusses how this change enables both passive and active experimentation by retailers, and how this experimentation can be used by economic researchers in a way that takes advantage of the scale and heterogeneity of online markets.

-Federico Etro 11 June 2011
+Federico Etro, Saturday, June 11, 2011

 The Internet has opened up a whole new realm in advertising, with Google at the helm.
 Within this, search advertising has recently come under investigation from competition authorities.
 This column seeks to aid the understanding of this special market, its definition, its structure, and the role of its leader.

 Chad Syverson, Sunday, July 25, 2010

 The internet is changing the way people do business.
 This column looks at how e-commerce has affected market structure among travel agencies, bookstores, and car dealerships.
 It suggests that low-cost firms will gain market share and may even become more profitable as e-commerce spreads, while higher-cost firms will be hurt, perhaps fatally.

 Gernot Pehnelt, Monday, April 6, 2009